clirdlf/ndsa.org/about/codeofconduct.md

 - Report the Code of Conduct concern/violations using the [anonymous form](https://forms.gle/73TPEDDfUjSd3aXC6).
 This form is received by the Chair and Vice Chair of the Coordinating Committee.

+*The NDSA Code of Conduct Workflow was inspired by the Bit Curator Consortium Code of Conduct Workflow procedures document.
+NDSA would also like to thank members of the BCC CoC Committee for overall guidance.*